gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ### INIT chunk as plain text

-If the crypto context isn't preserved the peer aiming for a SCTP Restart can only perform an INIT in plain text.
+If the DTLS context isn't preserved the peer aiming for a SCTP Restart can only perform an INIT in plain text.
 Supporting this option opens up the SCTP association to an availability attack, where an capable attacker may be able to hijack the SCTP association.
 Therefore an implementation should only support and